DimEvil/tutorial-qgis-maxent/README.md

 ![data-prep](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-create-geotiff.PNG)

-To prepare the datasets, we will also need **administrative boundary** data.
+To prepare the datasets, we will also need **boundary** data.
 We can use the administrative boundary vector data from the [Global Administrative Database](http://www.gadm.org/country).
 On GADM's Download page, select "Belgium" and "Shapefile" from the *Country* and *Format* drop-down menus, respectively, and click the
 [download](http://biogeo.ucdavis.edu/data/gadm2.8/shp/PHL_adm_shp.zip) link provided (~22 MB, ZIP file).

+Because most of the *Papilio* occurrences are situated within Flanders (We can only use the occurrences we have), we will use the administrative boundary of flanders in this exercise.

 For this exercise we will use this file